engineerlondon/engineerlondon.github.io/_posts/2019-11-21-Quick-Sort.markdown

 * We also get poor performance when trying to sort an array with a large number of repeated elements.
 * In the below I have tried to highlight the depth of call stack to give an appreciation of the fact that despite the multiple while loops this implementation heavily relies on recursion.
 * Benchmarking of a recursive Quick Sort implementation out performs an iterative approach.
 [SO/q/12553238 Quick Sort iterative or recursive](https://stackoverflow.com/questions/12553238/quicksort-iterative-or-recursive)

+# Ways of learning
+Indervidual's learning styles are differnt, there are a huge veriety of choices out there, this is what worked for me.

+I have re-created one of a number of solutions to Quick Sort below and stepped through the code using the example test also provided, this detailed step through example is how I orriginally got to grips with Quick Sort, I reccomend doing it yourself, reading the below might be useful as a refresher, but to really embed the understanding take the time to write it yourself, write a test and give it your best shot, once you have struggled for a good while then check back against an example, then walk through it like I have below, and to really cement the understanding write out what is happening as you step through.

 # Quick Sort C#:
 {% highlight Csharp %}